 This business model allows market entry costs and the costs associated with the use of numbering resources to be lowered, and may be particularly suitable for companies with a small number of customers or a relatively small national scale and that therefore do not require a large amount1 of numbers.

-However, this model does not conform to the current principles and criteria for the allocation of numbering resources, according to which only two types of numbering are defined, which essentially correspond to:
+However, this model does not conform to the current principles and criteria for the assignment of numbering resources, according to which only two types of numbering are defined, which essentially correspond to:

-a) primary allocation2, by ANACOM, to the company offering the service; and
+a) primary assignment2, by ANACOM, to the company offering the service; and

-b) secondary allocation3, by the same company, which holds the rights to use numbers, to its own customers, i.e. to the end-users of its service.
+b) secondary assignment3, by the same company, which holds the rights to use numbers, to its own customers, i.e. to the end-users of its service.

 In other words, and within the scope of its offer, a company cannot base the offer of its own service at retail level on the use of numbers for which usage rights have been granted by ANACOM to another company, regardless of whether or not such service is based on the wholesale offer of that same company.